igg002/igg002.github.io/_projects/T2/(15) Corrupt Circuits.md

 ##### Role: Lead Programmer, Game Designer

 As the lead programmer and game designer, I was responsible for the following tasks:
-* Designing and programming three out of four minigames (virus toss, ninja, and wash) that made it to the game.
+* Designing and programming three out of four minigames (virus toss, ninja, and wash).
 * Implementing corruption effects such as glitch shaders and dynamic game speed shifting.
 * Designing and implementing the overall minigame instantiating and progress tracking structure.